Vegasaurus: Classification

 O'Gorman et al. (2015) tested the phylogenetic position of Vegasaurus using a modified version of the Kubo et al. (2012) data-set.
 In the resultant topology, Vegasaurus nests with three other Late Cretaceous South Pacific elasmosaurids, being Morenosaurus, and two species from the Weddell Sea region, the aristonectines Aristonectes and Kaiwhekea.
 Vegasaurus differs from the two members of Aristonectinae by having elongated neck vertebrae, yet links them to taxa from the other side of the Pacific, e.g. Futabasaurus from Japan.
 The cladogram below follows their results, showing only the relationships within Elasmosauridae.

+Palaeobiology

+Palaeopathology

+The V. molyi specimen MLP-PV 93-I-5-1 displays pathological bone callus located on the mid-proximal portion of a rib, indicative of a fracture.
+Misalignment of the portions of the fractured rib occurred as it was healing.